 Major Pollutants in Air and their Sources

-It is important that we understand what the major pollutants in the air are and what are their sources of generation.
+We must understand what the major pollutants in the air are and what are their sources of generation.
 Only then, we will be able to get to the root of the problem and solve it.
 However, it is realistically impossible to remove all pollutants from the air but we can avoid them and shield our eyes from them in our daily lives.

 Ozone: In the lower level of the atmosphere, ozone is formed when nitrogen oxide mixes with volatile organic substances in the air.
 Nitrogen Oxides mainly come from the burning of coal and other fossil fuels.
 Ozone is extremely detrimental to the health of plants and crops.
 It is even more severe in humans causing problems like asthma, cough, sore throat, and difficulty in breathing.